ozanMSFT/pytorch-wiki/Bot-commands.md

 @pytorchbot label label1,label2,etc
 ```

-## Other
+# Other

 Upon calling `@pytorchbot merge`, we add the `ciflow/trunk` label to your PR which triggers trunk workflows to run more tests.
-This is our v2 of landchecks.
+This is v2 of our landchecks.

+List of common labels that trigger more jobs:
+* `ciflow/trunk`: triggers trunk workflow
+* `ciflow/periodic`: triggers periodic workflows
+* `ciflow/mps`: triggers mps build and test
+* `ciflow/inductor`: triggers inductor workflow

+Run `grep -r 'ciflow/' .github/workflows --no-filename` to find more labels.

 You can add the `accept2run` label to your PR to run land check signals when your PR gets approved so that the land process doesn't take as long.
 You can also add `accept2ship` if you want to land your PR as soon as your PR gets approved.